Industry Analysis & Industry Trends

 Industry Report - Industry Locations Chapter

 The geographic spread of the Women's Clothing Stores industry largely follows the country's distribution of population.
 This is typically the case with retail industries because they rely heavily on consumer purchases.
 Ontario is the most densely populated province, with 38.7% of the country's population.
-The region also generates 39.9% of total industry revenue.
-Its location on the Great Lakes gives this area easy access to imports from the United States and a well established transportation network.
+The region is also home to 36.6% of total industry establishments.
+Its location on the Great Lakes gives this area easy access to imports from the United States and a well-established transportation network.